 Coming to the expected name, BMW Group had made a trademark application for the name ‘Silent Shadow’, and it has obtained rights for the same, as per web reports.
 It is possible that the company has reserved this name for the first series-production Rolls Royce electric car.
 Manufacturers file trademark applications regularly as we’ve explained in this story but not all of them become production models.

 When Rolls-Royce wasn’t a BMW Group company, in the pre-2000 era, it had a Silver Shadow model in the line-up.
 Silver Shadow debuted the first Rolls-Royce with monocoque construction and it’s quite possible that ‘Silent Shadow’ would be applied on a car as revolutionary, perhaps the first all-electric Rolls-Royce that has been confirmed by the company.

 Has Rolls-Royce confirmed a production electric car?

-Speaking to europe.autonews.com, Torsten Muller-Otvos, the company’s CEO, provided new hope of spotting a Rolls Royce electric car on the roads in the not-too-distant future.
+Speaking to europe.autonews.com last year, Torsten Muller-Otvos, the company’s CEO, provided new hope of spotting a Rolls Royce electric car on the roads in the not-too-distant future.

-Muller-Otvos revealed that the first emissions-free Rolls-Royce will break cover later this decade.
-Though customers appreciate electric power, according to a company spokesman who connected with the European publication, they are not asking for a battery-powered car yet.
+The first emissions-free Rolls-Royce will break cover later this decade.
+Though customers appreciate electric power, according to a company spokesman who connected with Automotive News Europe last year, they are not asking for a battery-powered car yet.

 Would the new Ghost, not Silent Shadow, be the first Rolls Royce electric car?